NL33/electron-git/z-next.md

 - add keyboard shortcut for gratitude notes
 - add main menu

+- only save note if more than 3 characters

 # as of that stage, probably done with MVP for gratitude notes